codeforcash/croupier/README.md

 There are many active `NodeJS.Timer` timers within the Snipe, that handle things like polling for the `/flip` results and counting down the game timer.

+People's bets are stored in the `participants: Array<IParticipant>` attribute of the Snipe class.
+Their position sizes (which can be affected through powerups) are encoded separately with the `positionSizes: IPositionSize` attribute of the Snipe class.

 ## Getting started

 ### Requirements